The Roles of Dust Growth in the Temperature Evolution and Snow Line Migration in Magnetically Accreting Protoplanetary Disks: Results

 \subsubsection{Dependence on $\alppz$}

-Because we consider wind-driven accretion, the gas surface density $\Sigma_{\rm g}$ is inversely proportional to the assumed level of wind stress, which is characterized by $\alppz$ (see \eqref{eq:Sigma_g}).
-However, this parameter little affects the temperature distribution of our disk model because it is the column density above the heating layer, not the total column density, that determines $T_{\rm acc}$ (see Equations (\ref{eq:acc}) and (\ref{eq:tau})).
-This was already demonstrated by \citet{Mori2021} in the particular case of $\amax = 0.1~\micron$.
+Because we consider wind-driven accretion, the gas surface density $\Sigma_{\rm g}$ is inversely proportional to the assumed level of wind stress, which is characterized by $\alppz$ (see \eqref{eq:Sigma_g}). {However, this parameter little affects the temperature distribution of our disk model because it is the column density above the heating layer, not the total column density, that determines $\tau_{\rm heat}$ and $T_{\rm acc}$ (see Equations (\ref{eq:acc}) and (\ref{eq:tau})).} {As the disk's total surface density decreases, X-rays can penetrate more deeply into the interior and the heating layer approaches the midplane.
+Since this is determined by the penetration length of X-rays, the upper column density evolves while maintaining a nearly constant value.
+Therefore, the total surface density is not important for $\tau_{\rm heat}$, and $\alppz$ little affects $T_{\rm acc}$.} This was already demonstrated by \citet{Mori2021} in the particular case of $\amax = 0.1~\micron$.
 Here, we show that this is also the case for larger values of $\amax$.

 Figure~\ref{fig:wind} shows $t_{\rm snow, 1\au}$ as a function of $\amax$ for different values of $\alppz$.
-One can see that $t_{\rm snow, 1\au}$ is insensitive to $\alppz=10^{-2}$ for most cases.
+One can see that $t_{\rm snow, 1\au}$ is insensitive to $\alppz$ for most cases.
 This is because the column density above the heating layer tends to be determined by the penetration depth of the ionizing X-rays \citep{Mori2021}.
 The only notable effect of varying $\alppz$ is the increase of $t_{\rm snow, 1\au}$ at $\amax \sim 10~\micron$ when we increase $\alppz$ to $10^{-2}$.
-In this case, the heating layer reaches the midplane and its column depth because half the total surface density before the snow line arrives at $1\au$ (Section \ref{sssec:current}).
+In this case, the heating layer reaches the midplane and its column depth {becomes} half the total surface density before the snow line arrives at $1\au$ (Section \ref{sssec:current}).
 However, this effect is minor compared with the effects of varying other parameters as we show below.